 SEO, on the other hand, is about getting more and more traffic from unpaid sources.

-SEO, to the contrary, uses technique and smart work to replace the money that we find involved in PPC advertising techniques.
-How to structure the website, how to strategize the content, how to do keywords research, how to do tags, and how to bring in more and more do-follow backlinks, it is all smart-work.
+SEO, on the contrary, uses techniques and intelligent work to replace the money we find involved in PPC advertising techniques.
+How to structure the website, how to strategize the content, how to do keyword research, how to do tags, and how to bring in more and more do-follow backlinks are all intelligent work.

-So, a significant difference between SEO and SEM is smart-work vs. money (not that search engine optimizaiton can be done without money or search engine marketing does not require intelligence and hard-work).
+So, a significant difference between SEO and SEM is brilliant work vs. money (not that search engine optimization can be done without money or search engine marketing does not require intelligence and hard work).

 Place of Action & Form of Action

 I know a lot of posts discussed this topic, but none of them mentioned this point.
 I see this point does not matter much, but it is still a point of difference.